sav-che/TL-2/Authors/Schweigger, August Friedrich {std. Schweigg.}.md

-> [!cite] BHL link: this entry starts at [page 428](https://www.biodiversitylibrary.org/item/104077#page/442/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 428](https://www.biodiversitylibrary.org/page/33333567) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schweigger, August Friedrich (1783-1821), German (Bavarian) botanist and zoologist; Dr. med. chir.
-Erlangen 1804; with Willdenow in Berlin; from 1809-1821 director of the botanical garden and professor of botany at Königsberg; travelled in Western, Southern and Central Europe; murdered near Girgenti in Sicily. (*Schweigg.*).
+Erlangen 1804; with Willdenow in Berlin; from 1809-1821 director of the botanical garden and professor of botany at Königsberg; travelled in Western, Southern and Central Europe; murdered near Girgenti in Sicily.
+**Abbreviated name**: *Schweigg.*

 #### Herbarium and types